 The principal counterargument to the solution in the last point is that, while there may be nothing wrong with removing funding from all religions, that is not what the No Aid Clauses did.
-Instead, the argument goes, No Aid Clauses funded Protestant schools but excluded Catholic Schools.
-The implication is that No Aid Clauses are discriminatory and that all religious schools should be funded.
-But this argument misses some important caveats.
+Instead, the argument goes, No Aid Clauses funded Protestant schools but excluded Catholic schools.
+The implication is that No Aid Clauses are discriminatory in practice and that all religious schools should be funded to remedy this discrimination.

-First among those caveats is that the Colorado Supreme Court has definitively interpreted the No Aid Clause.
-The debate over whether "sectarian" is code for "anti-Catholic" is moot in Colorado.
-According to the Colorado Supreme Court, the No Aid Clause "uses the term 'sectarian' rather than 'religious,' the two words are synonymous."34 Even more broadly, it has interpreted the "plain language" of the clause and applied it to all religions equally.35 pointing to Bessinger, the stubborn racist, to show that you have a religious right to violate the Civil Rights Act.
+But this counter-argument points to an abuse of constitutional principles to support its point.
+It argues that two wrongs make a right.
+It's like opening a restaurant in the 1960s and pointing to Bessinger, the stubborn racist, to show that you must be allowed a religious right to violate the Civil Rights Act too.
 Or pointing to Bob Jones University to claim your religious school can discriminate against non-whites and not pay taxes.
 It may be true that Protestants used public schools to promote their religion, but that does not make it right, legal, or constitutional.